redmineBOOST/documentation/language-guide.md

 ## <a name="stringInterpolations"></a> String Interpolations

-RBO supports basic string interpolation in Single-Line and Multi-Line Strings.
+RBO supports string interpolation in Single-Line and Multi-Line Strings.
 As default each string literal is an interpolated string that may contain interpolation expressions.
 When an interpolated string is resolved to a result string, elements containing interpolation expressions are replaced by the string representations of the expression results.
 A String Interpolation is defined as follows:
 ```